s-docs/S-Docs-Coding-Challenge/_stage1/README.md

 ![S-Docs Logo](../images/sdocs_logo.png)

 ## S-Docs Coding Challenge - Stage 1
-*****For visual representation, and to clarify any of the notes below, the completion of this stage is shown in the file titled "SDocs_Coding_Challenge-Stage1.mp4" (Note: this video is taken in Salesforce Classic rather than Lightning Experience)*****
+*****For visual representation, and to clarify any of the notes below, the completion of this stage is shown in the file titled "SDocs_Coding_Challenge-Stage1.mp4" in the email sent to you (Note: this video is taken in Salesforce Classic rather than Lightning Experience)*****

 As a Full Stack Engineer, you have been tasked with creating a page and controller (the two that are mentioned above) which will do the following:
 - Display information about a specific Account record